dariotoman/website/_pages/teaching/eco403_esttab/eco403_using_esttab.md

 estadd ysumm, replace
 ```

-We can also use `estadd` to add statistics that are calculated from estimate results.
+We can also use `estadd` to add statistics that are calculated from estimate results (usually some transformation of $\beta$ coefficients).

 Once we have run these, we can create a table that includes this additional information.
 To do this, we use the `scalars` option.
 We need to list the scalar/locals that we want, and give the rows names using the `label` suboption.
 There are some scalars that are automatically stored.
-For example, `N` will give you number of observations. `ymean` will call upon the mean of the dependent variable, that we had store using `ysumm`.
+For example, `N` will give you number of observations. `ymean` will call upon the mean of the dependent variable, that we had stored using `ysumm`.
 The command will look like this:

 ```
 esttab did did_yfe did_mfe did_myfe did_myfe_control using "sample_reg_table.rtf", replace label se star(* 0.10 ** 0.05 *** 0.01)s(fixedm fixedy N ymean,label("Municipality FE" "Year FE" "Observations" "Mean of Dep.
 Variable")) keep(did treat post mat_hs_v pat_hs_v);